Garathd/vidx-video-sharing/README.md

 If a video link is rated -5 then the video gets deleted from the database unless someone else has saved (reposted) the video to their profile and in this circumstance a reposted (saved) video is only viewable and accessible to the user that has saved it.

+(NB) I use the words saved and reposted interchangeably throughout my readme and application.

 ## UX